emgyrz/git-switch-fzf/README.md

 brew install fzf
 ```

-Then you copy git-switch-fzf script to some dir that is in your `$PATH` variable.
-See [this](https://stackoverflow.com/a/20054809).
+Then copy git-switch-fzf script to some dir that is in your `$PATH` variable.
+See [this](https://stackoverflow.com/a/20054809)

 ___